Archives for Get the Gold category

 Now, while the real gold is made at the auction house, and Brad emphasizes learning to use the AH, there are people who would, for whatever reason, rather do something else to earn their WoW cash.
 So, I’ll open up my copy of Warcraft Millionaire and note that, in addition to the Auction House domination guide, Brad includes the following:

-• All of the Daily Quests - listed, rated (1 to 5 stars,) with notes on the gold and the rep that you will earn, and linked to WoWdb.com for more info.
-Of course, you do need to be level 70 to do these.
+• All of the Daily Quests – listed, rated (1 to 5 stars,) with notes on the gold and the rep that you will earn, and linked to WoWdb.com for more info.
+Of course, you do need to be level 70+ to do these.
+All of the daily quest from Wrath of the Lich King, including the PvP quests, are also part of the list.

-• The Grinding Guide - Want to just mindlessly kill hordes of mobs and fill your bags with goodies?
+• The Grinding Guide – Want to just mindlessly kill hordes of mobs and fill your bags with goodies?
 This is the guide for you.
 It includes where to find certain special items, grinding instances, various locations, and recommended addons to make you grinding easier (besides plugging a case of Mountain Dew into your brain.)
-Brad hates the grind, I hate grinding, but if you’re Ok with it then this guide is for you.
+Locations and infor are provided for all levels, 1-80.
+Brad hates the grind, I hate the grind, but if you’re Ok with it then this guide is for you.

 • A special bonus, is the Warcraft Basics Guide, which covers the basics of the WoW economy, principles, gold making, questing, professions, etc. New players will find this guide to be very useful, experienced players can skim much of it, but will find some useful tips as well.

-You don’t have to have level 70 characters.
+You don’t have to have level 80 characters, either.
 In the video on the home page Brad notes that his level 1 bank alt does most of his trading, buying, and selling.
 Yes, it’s at the gold cap.
 You will also get an idea of what he buys and sells.

 You won’t just be given a set of grinding locations either, though you do get those in addition to everything else.
 What you will get and learn is a set of techniques that will massively boost your gold stash.